R0hit-Yadav/Odoo-Hackathon-2024/Odoo Final Round(LMS)/Library Mangment System/README.md

   <h2 align="center">BookHub</h2>

-  Boohub is a fully responsive website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  Bookhub is a fully responsive website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.

 </div>